 Organic muga silk yarn.
 Ahimsa silk yarn.
-Exclusive peace silk yarn.
+SOLD OUT

 Organic muga silk yarn is also known as the golden silk yarn.
 It is also super soft with a rich woolly texture to it.
 It has a lovely golden lustre to it and is amazing to knit with.
 Popular for baby blankets, shawls, wraps, dresses and hats because of its moisture absorbent quality.

 The production of peace silk yarn also allows the metamorphosis of the silkworm to a butterfly and the trees where the silk worm grows are not treated with insecticides or generic sprays.
 They grow in the wild so to speak.
 This remarkable silk is spun into yarn in rural India by women.
 It is a sustainable product produced using ancient techniques keeping rural India's traditions alive.